5 Spices to Boost Your Metabolism

 Cinnamon

 Cinnamon is very effective at gently lowering blood sugar and improving insulin sensitivity.
 It acts as a stimulant, which increases digestive power.
-Cinnamon is a wonderful spice to increase circulation and decrease all types of congestion, including digestive stagnation.
-It also has a sweet flavour and can be used to satisfy sweet cravings.
+Cinnamon is an excellent spice for increasing circulation and reducing congestion of all types, including digestive stagnation.
+It also has a sweet flavour and can satisfy sweet cravings.

 Cilantro / Coriander

 Cilantro and coriander (the cilantro seed) aid digestion and help reduce digestive pain and bloating.
-They are diuretics, which help with extra weight from water retention and are anti-inflammatory.
+They are diuretics that help reduce excess weight from water retention and are anti-inflammatory.
 In Chinese Medicine, they are thought to support the Spleen, Stomach, Bladder, and Lung.
 Coriander has a neutral thermal nature and is believed to create a sattvic (“peaceful”) state.
 Cilantro is also an excellent detox herb due to its unique ability to bind to heavy metals in the body.

 Cumin

-Cumin is an excellent herb to add to your meals to assist with assimilation and digestion.
+Cumin is an excellent herb to add to your meals to support digestion and nutrient absorption.
 It also supports the liver.
 Cumin is considered antimicrobial and is used in Chinese Medicine for intestinal parasites.
 Because it’s a pungent herb in Chinese Medicine, it’s considered stimulating and metabolism-boosting.
 Plus, it decreases digestive upsets like bloating and gas.
 In Ayurveda, it is considered “tridoshic,” meaning it’s appropriate for all constitutions.

 Chili Peppers / Cayenne